MastaT002/Drought-Food-Security-Early-Warning-System/02_data_inventory.md

   - `Turkana west`, `Turkana south`, `Turkana central`, `Turkana north`, `Turkana east-kibish-loima` → `Turkana`
 - Remove non-target analysis areas such as urban settlements, refugee/camp areas, and Non-ASAL/Diaspora records.
 - Filter to modeling-ready county-level observations.
+- Keep `current` IPC records as the main observed target dataset.

 **Known Data Gaps / Inconsistencies:**
 - `Apr 2022` appears only as `first projection`; it does not have `current` observations.
 - `Machakos` appears only in Jan 2023 and is classified under `Non-ASAL (Diaspora)`, so it will be excluded from modeling.
 - `Jul 2024` reports Marsabit and Turkana as sub-areas instead of direct county totals, so these must be aggregated.
 - County naming is inconsistent across years and must be standardized before merging with rainfall, price, or boundary datasets.
+- The dataset includes extra non-county areas such as urban settlements and refugee/camp locations, which are not part of the county-level model.

 **Planned Modeling-Ready Output:**
 `ipc_max_phase_per_county.csv`

 Expected columns:
 - `date`
+- `analysis_period`
 - `county`
 - `max_ipc_phase`
 - `phase_3_plus_population`